crystalleontis/VibeCoded/README.md

 - Token Usage and data limitations:

+Understanding output token limits is crucial for anyone working with AI models — whether you’re a developer, a business leader, or a technology enthusiast.
+These limits ensure that AI systems run efficiently, remain focused, and manage resources effectively.
+While it might seem appealing to have an infinite output, current technological and economic realities make token limits both a necessity and a practical compromise.

+As the technology evolves, so too might these limits.
+For now, recognizing and working within these constraints will help you better harness the power of AI in your projects and enterprise solutions.

+Whether you’re using OpenAI’s GPT, Meta’s LLaMA, Google Vertex AI, or AWS’s models, this limit is a key factor in how these tools operate.
+You might wonder if enterprise accounts or different providers offer higher limits.
+Generally, the output token limit is determined by the model’s design rather than the account type.
+Whether you have an individual or an enterprise account, the technical constraints remain the same.
+However, some enterprise agreements might provide access to models with larger context windows or additional features — but within the bounds set by the underlying technology.

 - AI downtime/regressions, live bugs:

 AI sites currently exist (such as https://www.braintrust.dev/learn/ai-monitoring/) that provide live realtime solutions to these problems.